hslu-dda/dda-introduction-to-python/01_Setup/README.md

 2. Open the file `test.ipynb`.
 3. On the top right corner of VS Code, click **"Select Kernel"** and choose the installed Python environment.
 You will also see your "System Python", ignore it and select the one with the path pointing towards pyenv (e.g. `/pyenv/versions/13.3.0`)
 4. In the center top of VS Code click **"Run All"**.
 You should see a `hello world!` message underneath the code cell.
+5. Lastly, open your built-in terminal in VS Code and type `which python` and verify that the path it outputs points towards pyenv, it should look something like `/Users/your-user/.pyenv/shims/python`.
+If this is not the case but it worked with your regular terminal before close/open and try again or consult GenAI.

 All done?
 Nice! 👍 You are on your way to become a master coder. 🥷